2026 Manly Warringah Sea Eagles season

-The 2026 Manly Warringah Sea Eagles season will be the 77th in the club's history since their entry to the New South Wales Rugby League premiership in 1947.
-The club will celebrate its 80th season recognising the three seasons the club played with the North Sydney Bears as the Northern Eagles.
-Anthony Seibold will coach the club for the fourth consecutive year.
-The captain has not been announced yet, but will take over from Daly Cherry-Evans after he departed the club for the Sydney Roosters.
-Former Manly forward Jason King will take over the role of CEO after Tony Mestrov departed the club.
-Mestrov left after a difficult 2025 season which included negotiations with high-profile players that either failed or faced significant issues which included the now former captain and halfback Cherry-Evans and fullback Tom Trbojevic.
+The 2026 Manly Warringah Sea Eagles season was the 77th in the club's history since their entry to the New South Wales Rugby League premiership in 1947.
+The club celebrated its 80th season recognising the three seasons they played with the North Sydney Bears as the Northern Eagles.
+Anthony Seibold coached the club for the fourth consecutive year for the first three rounds.
+Tom Trbojevic took over as captain of the club, taking over from Daly Cherry-Evans following his departure to the Sydney Roosters.
+Former Manly forward Jason King took over the role of CEO after Tony Mestrov departed the club.Mestrov left after a difficult 2025 season which included negotiations with high-profile players that either failed or faced significant challenges which included the now former captain and halfback Cherry-Evans and fullback Tom Trbojevic.
+Seibold was sacked on the 27 March 2026, after the team failed to win the first three games of the season at home.
+In his full three seasons at the club he only took the club to the finals in 2024 with the side finishing in 12th place and 10th place in 2023 and 2025 respectively.